Antonia Orellana: Education

 Orellana was a student of Journalism at the University of Chile where she completed her Bachelors and Master's degree in Gender studies.

 Career

 Antonia Orellana is a well-recognized Journalist and activist.
 She worked for several media outlets in Chile, including Radio Cooperativa, La Tercera, and El Desconcierto.
 She also worked as a correspondent for BBC and Al Jazeera.
 Being a feminist activist, she has been involved in several movements including Ni una menos movement, and National Coordinator of the Feminist and Sexual Diversity Organization.
 She was a member of Communist party of Chile and served as a counselor for the Municipality of San Bernardo.
 She was a candidate for the 10th district but did not win the seat.
 She is one of Chilean President Gabriel Boric’s, main trusted advisors.

 Honors and awards

-She was awarded the Raquel Correa Award and the Adriana Cousino award for her magnificent work in Journalism and Feminist Activism.
+She was awarded the Raquel Correa Award and the Adriana Cousino award for her work in Journalism and Feminist Activism.